SergioRivasGarcia/SRGZara/README.md

 * Common utilities and helpers that the app may need.
 * Also the module where UI assets are kept - layouts, drawables, strings, etc.

-## Principales librerías/Jetpack/recursos de Android usados
+## Main libraries/Jetpack/Android resources used

 * Hilt for dependency injection
 * Retrofit and Gson for network calling